xavidelamo/mgci-docs/docs/source/qgis_custom_models.rst

  The selection of which DEM to use for this can be chosen by the countries.
 We do not advise countries which DEM to choose although table in section **Choice of DEM for generating real surface area calculations and data access**  in the **Defining analyses environments and land cover data selection** provides some suggestions for open access sources.
 There are also some step-by-step guidance in Annex 1 to help use some of the different download options.

 |SubA_A3_tool_interface|

+For the purposes of this example we will use a global DEM at 230m resolution as the Landuse landcover dataset that we are using in this example is 300m resolution so the DEM has a higher the resolution (smaller the grid cells)

 Step A4 Generate real surface area raster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^